Sunday, 9 April 2023

 Ranking: 213

-+ Battersea Power Station is an excellent location and one its surprising DW hadn’t used before.
-I mean, Pink Floyd chose it for the cover of their ‘Animals’ album for a reason; it smacks of industrial capitalist decadence and decay, all the ugliness of the functionality of modern living with none of the aesthetics.
-It makes perfect sense a mad genius intent on taking over the world and who sees it in such a bleak way would build a base there.
-It made even more sense when, just a few years later, another mad tyrant with ideas above his station intent on turning the world into zombie cyborgs robbed of their humanity named David Cameron chose it for a Conservative press conference.
+POSITIVES + Battersea Power Station is an excellent location and one its surprising Dr Who hadn’t used before being so near to TV centre.
+I mean, Pink Floyd chose it for the cover of their ‘Animals’ album for a reason; it smacks of industrial capitalist decadence and decay, all the ugliness of the functionality of modern living with none of the aesthetics, a building designed to make money and nothing more (the scene also resembles the song ‘Sheep’ from that album, about brainwashed Humans marching to the orders of their leader.
+The Cyber march was based on the relentless ‘Nazi hammers’ sequence from Gerald Scarfe’s animation from the film adaptation of Pink Floyd’s ‘The Wall’.
+We know they’re fully paid up Whovians who would be tickled by this by the way: their song ‘One Of These Days I’m Going To Cut You Into Little Pieces’, sadly not on either album but ‘Meddle’ from 1972, has a burst of the ‘Dr Who’ theme.).
+It makes perfect sense a mad genius intent on taking over the world and who sees life in such a bleak way would build a base there.
+It made even more sense when, just a few years after this story was broadcast, another mad tyrant with ideas above his station intent on turning the world into zombie cyborgs robbed of their humanity named David Cameron chose it for a Conservative press conference where he announced his austerity cuts.
+How we laughed.
+Briefly.
+Before we cried.
+Battersea was a late minute replacement for Uskmouth Power Station who had to cancel the planned film dates when a cold snap meant they had to turn up to (read this bit out in a Servalan voice) ‘maximum power’.
+The cold snap caused havoc with the location filming too: those outside scenes at the party were delayed after a huge snowstorm and there’s still quite a bit on the ground in the background of some shots.

-The world is ending.
+NEGATIVES - The world is ending.
 Everything is in chaos.
 It looks like the Cybermen have won.
 Rose knows that her parallel world dad needs to have a clear head to survive.
 So what does she do?
-Finally tell him that she’s his daughter from a parallel dimension.
-One of DW’s most overly soap opera-y moments; you have expect the ‘Eastenders’ cliffhanger-signalling drums to kick in just then.
+Choose this moment to tell him that she’s his daughter from a parallel dimension.
+One of Dr Who’s most overly soap opera-y moments; you half expect the ‘Eastenders’ cliffhanger-signalling drums to kick in.

 No comments: